HarveySheppard/yLaTeX/yClass/yInvoice/README.md

 #YInvoice
 **This work is my adaptation of the original [dapper-invoice](https://github.com/mkropat/dapper-invoice) class to which almost all credits are to be given.**

+##Showcase
+A showcase of this template ca be seen in the [example directory](../../examples/yInvoice).

 ##Default template
 Here is the default code one should write when using yInvoice: